-MyndMove therapy is a patented and proprietary functional electrical stimulator coupled with proprietary treatment protocols that integrates neuro stimulation with a cloud-connected database, which is FDA cleared and Health Canada approved and restores voluntary movement to stroke and SCI patients.
-It is marketed in Canada under medical device licenses 93158 and 106501, plus commercially available in the US under 510k Nos.
-K170564 and K212149, and in Malaysia under Registration GB8907023-128917.
-MyndMove applies advanced principles of neuroplasticity and functional electrical stimulation to assist patients with paralysis of the arm and hand to make lasting gains in the recovery of natural, voluntary movement.
-MyndMove's first indications are for paralysis caused by stroke and spinal cord injury.
+The MyndMove system is a patented functional electrical stimulator coupled with proprietary treatment protocols that integrates neuro stimulation with a cloud-connected database.
+MyndMove is FDA-cleared and Health Canada-approved for the restoration of voluntary movement to stroke and SCI patients.
+It is marketed in Canada under medical device licenses 93158 and 106501 for treatment of upper and lower limbs, commercially available in the US under 510(k) Nos.
+K170564 and K212149 for treatment of the upper limb, and in Malaysia under Registration GB8907023-128917.
+MyndMove applies advanced principles of neuroplasticity and functional electrical stimulation to assist patients with paralysis of the arm, hand and lower limb to make lasting gains in the recovery of natural, voluntary movement.
+MyndMove's indications are for paralysis caused by stroke and spinal cord injury.